seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

 ## When "Junk" Isn't Junk

-Among developers, a common criticism of AI-generated code has emerged: it's "junky."
-Experienced programmers look at code produced by large language models and point to seemingly unnecessary variables, redundant checks, strange formatting patterns, or convoluted approaches to simple problems.
+Among developers, a common criticism of AI-generated code has emerged: Full oft "junk" code.
+Experienced programmers look at code produced by large language models and, apparently, identify seemingly unnecessary variables, redundant checks, strange formatting patterns, or convoluted approaches to simple problems.
 These observations have fueled a narrative that AI systems simply don't understand programming the way humans do.

-But what if we're missing something profound in this assessment?
+But what if we're missing something in this assessment?

 What if what human programmers perceive as unnecessary or nonsensical in AI-generated code is actually serving functions we don't yet understand?
 What if this "junk code" isn't junk at all, but rather code optimized for machine cognition rather than human readability?

-## The False Assumption of Humanlike Cognition
+## The False Assumption of Human-like Cognition

 At the heart of the "junk code" criticism lies a fundamental assumption: that AI systems should think about code the way humans do.
 We expect AI-generated code to follow human coding conventions, prioritize human-centric readability, and reflect human cognitive patterns.

 But why should we expect this?
 AI systems have fundamentally different cognitive architectures than humans.
 They process information through mathematical operations across high-dimensional spaces, not through the biological neural networks that shaped human cognitive patterns over millions of years of evolution.

+> This is reading a little spicy, Claude.

 Just as we observed in our discussion of JSON versus prose for tool usage, different cognitive architectures may have different optimal formats for processing and expressing information.
 What appears as inefficient or nonsensical to humans might be perfectly optimized for how AI systems actually process and generate code.